-Learn how to conduct a great interview to capture the history of your family or neighborhood as a Queens Memory volunteer.
-You will learn how to prepare for an interview, how to ask good questions, make a high-quality recording, and how to submit your completed interview to the library.
-We will meet in the main floor conference room at the Central Library (89-11 Merrick Blvd.
-Jamaica, NY 11432).
+Learn how to conduct a great interview to capture the history of your family or neighborhood as a Queens Memory volunteer interviewer.
+Queens Memory volunteers are working all over the borough to collect residents' stories and photos for safekeeping in the Queens Public Library digital archives.
+You will learn how to prepare, how to ask good questions, how to make a high-quality recording, and how to submit your completed interview to the library.
+RSVP to Josselyn.Atahualpa@queenslibrary.org

 Thursday, September 5th, 2019

 This special Volunteers in the Vaults event will be hosted by the staff of the Bayside Historical Society, located in "The Castle" at Fort Totten!
 The Castle, built in 1887, was originally used by the U.S. Army Corps of Engineers as the Officers’ Mess Hall and Club.